keu/docs/learn/airflow-sagemaker.md

 1. From the AWS web console, go to **IAM** service page and create a new execution role for SageMaker.
 See [Create execution roles](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html#sagemaker-roles-create-execution-role) in the AWS documentation.

-2. Add your AWS user as a trusted entity to the role you just created.
+2. Add your AWS user and `sagemaker.amazonaws.com` as a trusted entity to the role you just created.
 See [Editing the trust relationship for an existing role](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/edit_trust.html).
 Note that this step might not be necessary depending on how IAM roles are managed for your organization's AWS account.

 3. Using the ARN of the role you just created, generate temporary security credentials for your role.
 There are multiple methods for generating the credentials.
 For detailed instructions, see [Using temporary credentials with AWS resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html).
 You will need the access key ID, secret access key, and session token in Step 5.